yuyangJin/PerFlow-AI/docs/contributing.md

 - [Perf] for performance optimization.

-- [Refactor] for code modifications that do not fix bug or add new features/
+- [Refactor] for code modifications that do not fix bug or add new features.

 - [Style] for format modification.